This Article Is About FHA Flipping Guidelines For Home Buyers And Investors

 There are certain exemptions to FHA Flipping Guidelines.
 The following conditions are exempt from FHA Flipping Guidelines:

-- Home that are purchased by employers and/or relocation companies
+- A home that is purchased by employers and/or relocation companies

 - Foreclosure homes by HUD